tonytvo/blog-generator/content/blog/practical-guide-oop-summary/index.md

     - do the methods contain any code other than the conditional?
     - does each method depend more on the argument that got passed, or on the class as a whole?
     - these eight questions group certain methods together.
 The same-shaped, same kind of conditional testing, bottle number taking, argument-depending, flocked five methods fall into one group, and the song, verses, and verse methods into another.
+  - trust the process
+    - if you adhere to a recipe and tests start failing, it's likely that there's something about the problem that you don't yet understand.
   - insisting upon messages
     - as an oo practitioner, when you see a conditional, the hairs on your neck should stand up.
 You should feel entitled to send messages to objects.
 It means that objects are missing and suggests that subsequent refactorings are needed to reveal them.
     - Collaborators must be brought together in useful combinations, and assembling these combinations requires knowing which objects are suitable.